-Figure 5 – Events on an aggregation stream with ANAT semantic
+Figure 5 – Events on an aggregation stream with FID semantic

 8.6.5.3 Statistics and aggregation streams

 When statistics are set against an aggregation stream, the statistics are collected as if they had been set against all the component streams.
 For example, if the rtp/pr “RTP packets received” statistic is set on an aggregation stream it will count the sum of RTP packets received from all the component streams.